casavo/devops-assessment/README.md

 ## The exercise

 - Create a Branch with your surname-name name.
-- create a hello world html file
+- Create a hello world html file
-- create an application that serves your html file
+- Create an application that serves your html file
-- prepare the application to be runned on a k8s cluster (your html file must be reachable from your browser)
+- Prepare the application to be executed on a k8s cluster
-- if you have it, deploy the application to a k8s cluster
+- If you have it, deploy the application to a k8s cluster
-- setup your objects to be able to have the application reachable from your browser.
+- Setup your objects to be able to have the application reachable from your browser.
+- Your html file must be reachable from your browser
-- follow the IAC (infrastructure as a code) principles
+- Follow the infrastructure as a code principles

 ### FAQ